 Stick two semi circles together

 Fold the correspondingly-sized paper rectangle in the same way, then stick the two semi-circles together to form a complete circle.
+This is the base of your origami Christmas tree!

 Make six other branch layers